incubyte/incubyte.github.io/content/blog/jest-matchers-for-react-testing.md

 expect(component.textContent).toBe('Hello, World!');
 ```

-In this case, `toBe` is a matcher that verifies the actual value matches the expected value exactly.
+In this case, `toBe` is a matcher that verifies that the actual value exactly matches the expected value.

 ---